Yassmine-Yazidi-573/Heart_Disease_Prediction/README.md

 ## 🧠 Project Overview

 This project applies the **K-Nearest Neighbors (KNN)** algorithm to predict whether a patient has heart disease based on several medical attributes.
-Using a real-world dataset, we cleaned, normalized, and trained a machine learning model in R to classify heart disease presence.
+Using a real-world dataset, I cleaned, normalized, and trained a machine learning model in R to classify heart disease presence.

 ---